umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 #### Including Plugin Registered Disk Entities in the Schema Comparison Dashboard

-In Umbraco Deploy 4.6 and 9.4 a schema comparison feature was added to the dashboard available under _Settings > Deploy_.
+In Umbraco Deploy 9.4 a schema comparison feature was added to the dashboard available under _Settings > Deploy_.
 This lists the Deploy managed entities held in Umbraco and shows a comparison with the data held in the `.uda` files on disk.

 All core Umbraco entities, such as document types and data types, will be shown.